swiss-territorial-data-lab/proj-borderpoints/README.md

 All the parameters are passed through a configuration file.
 Some fixed parameters are set for the whole process in `constants.py`.

-The optimization for the classification was performed with the `optuna` package in the dedicated script `optimization.py`.
+The optimization for the classification was performed with the `optuna` package <!-- Add link? --> in the dedicated script `optimization.py`.

 Below, the command lines are presented for the algorithm version with a single model for the classification.

-**Points with GT**
+**Points with GT** <!-- The title is not super clear: Model training? -->

 ```
 python scripts/symbol_recognition/prepare_ground_truth.py config/config_symbol_classif.yaml